 Impact

-The Linux kernel’s NCSI driver contains a flaw where certain error‑handling paths in the NCSI RX and AEN handlers return prematurely without freeing the socket buffer (skb) that holds incoming packets, resulting in a memory leak.
-This defect, classified as CWE-772, could, over time, consume kernel address space and potentially trigger a denial of service by exhausting available memory.
-The description indicates that the bug does not directly expose confidential data; however, persistent exploitation can degrade system stability.
+The Linux kernel’s NCSI driver contains a flaw where certain error-handling paths in the NCSI RX and AEN handlers return prematurely without freeing the socket buffer (skb) that holds incoming packets, resulting in a memory leak.
+This defect, classified as CWE-401, can consume kernel address space over time and potentially trigger a denial of service by exhausting available memory.
+The vulnerability does not expose confidential data directly; its impact lies in system stability and availability degradation.

 Affected Systems